Topics for Week 3 Student Presentations

 Here are the topic selections you made at the end of seminar #2.

-If you chose a proposed solution, briefly describe who proposed it and what
+For each proposal, briefly describe who proposed it and what

 is their field of expertise; briefly summarize what they propose to do.